bordonj/portfolio-landing-page/README.md

 * Upon looking at the webpage in the browser, you can navigate other projects by clicking links on the left sidebar
 * To read about me and my background, please refer to index.html page, and scroll down

+## Github Pages link

+[Click here](https://bordonj.github.io/portfolio-landing-page/) for the Github Pages link.

+Alternatively, you can type "https://bordonj.github.io/portfolio-landing-page/" in your web browser as well.

 ## Known Bugs